 Oral conditions have an impact on overall health and disease.
 Bacteria from the mouth can cause infection in other parts of the body when the immune system has been compromised by disease or medical treatments (e.g., infective endocarditis).
 Systemic conditions and their treatment are also known to impact oral health (e.g., reduced saliva flow, altered balance of oral microorganisms).

 The MOHC was formed in 2009 to be a statewide coalition promoting oral health under Centers for Disease Control and Prevention (CDC) and Health Resources and Services Administration (HRSA) grant agreements entered into with the Minnesota Department of Health (MDH)’s Minnesota Oral Health Program division.
-MOHC’s initial governance structure was a transitional taskforce of appointed directors.
+MOHC’s initial governance structure was a transitional task force of appointed directors.

 A woman in yellow shirt smiling for the camera.